 Applied Social Science Research Certificate

-What is the certificate in Applied Social Science Research?
+What is the Certificate in Applied Social Science Research (CASSR)?

-The Certificate in Applied Social Science Research is an interdisciplinary embedded certificate aimed at developing students’ research skills in the social sciences through a combination of course work and hands-on research experience.
-The certificate is open to undergraduate students across Faculties, but is primarily geared towards those enrolled in the Faculty of Arts.
-Completion of the certificate provides students with marketable skills and experiences in social research and strong preparation for graduate study in the social sciences.
+This interdisciplinary embedded Certificate is aimed at developing students’ research skills in the social sciences through a combination of course work and hands-on research experience.
+The Certificate is open to undergraduate students across Faculties, but is primarily geared towards those enrolled in the Faculty of Arts.
+Completion of the Certificate provides students with marketable skills and experiences in applied social research and strong preparation for graduate study in the social sciences or other employment pathways.

-The Certificate in Applied Social Science Research, through a combination of coursework and experiential learning, will provide a strong methodological background for students seeking further education in the social sciences or health sciences.
-Additionally, the certificate’s experiential component provides hands-on learning experiences through which students can develop practical research and critical thinking skills that are in demand among employers and policymakers.
+Through a combination of coursework and experiential learning, this Certificate will provide a strong methodological background for students seeking further education in the social sciences or health sciences.
+The Certificate’s experiential component also provides hands-on learning experiences through which students can develop practical research and critical thinking skills that are in demand among employers and policymakers.

 *3 One introductory statistics course (e.g., SOC 210, STAT 151)